 NEW ZEALAND TECHNOLOGY: GLOBAL DEPLOYMENT

 World-leading New Zealand e-health company Orion Health’s clinical integration solutions are now used by more than 300,000 clinicians worldwide to manage and deliver better patient care to around 30 million patients in 30 countries.
-Orion Health’s software helps to reduce errors and omissions and streamline information flows within facilities, between organisations and across regions.
+Orion Health’s software helps to reduce errors and omissions and streamline information flows within facilities, between organizations, and across regions.

 Since its establishment in New Zealand in 1993, and the design and implementation of the world’s first national Electronic Health Identifier (EHI) for the New Zealand Ministry of Health, Orion Health has worked to advance the development of integrated health information systems, with solutions that strategically enhance existing technologies.
-Among its European projects, Orion Health implemented regional Electronic Health Records (EHR) in the Balearic Region of Eastern Spain to provide clinicians with widespread access to patient medical records, resulting in improved quality of care and provider efficiency and reduced costs for the regional health organisation.
+Among its European projects, Orion Health implemented regional Electronic Health Records (EHR) in the Balearic Region of Eastern Spain to provide clinicians with widespread access to patient medical records, resulting in improved quality of care and provider efficiency and reduced costs for the regional health organization.
 In the UK, although good progress is being made in Scotland and Wales, with a high penetration of EHR systems in primary practice, England has experienced mixed progress with its ambitious plan for e-health.
 New Zealand company Simpl Group is supporting developments in Wales and England.

 The Welsh Clinical Portal is benefitting by Simpl creating a software testing framework for NHS Wales Informatics Service.
 Simpl is also creating and delivering a Single Community Care Record (SCCR) system for NHS health and social care provider, Torbay Care Trust, with the aim of providing 10 to 20 percent efficiency gains.
 The SCCR addresses a problem that government agencies around the world are trying to solve, with the drive to enable healthcare and related services to be effectively and efficiently coordinated across multiple providers and to foster collaboration in ways that improve health outcomes.With a trend for healthcare to be increasingly delivered at home, New Zealand is using its capability in health informatics to inform and empower patients.
 By 2014, all New Zealanders will have a core set of personal health information available electronically to them and their treatment providers, regardless of where they are accessing health services.